Triple Shooting At Penn's Landing Leaves 3 Teenagers Injured: Philadelphia Police

-PHILADELPHIA (CBS) — Three teenagers were shot during a triple shooting on Penn’s Landing on Saturday night, police tell CBS3’s Joe Holden.
+PHILADELPHIA (CBS) — Three teenagers were shot during a triple shooting on Penn’s Landing on Saturday night, police say.
 The shooting happened near Chestnut Street and Columbus Boulevard just before 10 p.m.

 BREAKING: Philadelphia Police confirm three people have been shot on Penn’s Landing, near Chestnut Street and Columbus Boulevard.
 Two victims are said to be 14-year-old girls.
 They’re stable.
 No word on condition of third victim.
 Shooting happened around 10p. @CBSPhilly